StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 ## Timeline

-* Manual download and installation become available starting July 1, 2025.
+* Manual download and installation become available starting July 10, 2025.
-* APT and YUM repositories become unavailable starting August 1, 2025.
+* APT and YUM repositories become unavailable starting July 31, 2025.

 ## What you should do